Building Safari Niagara

 Upon retirement in 1990 from his family businesses, Stevensville Lawn Service and Stevensville Garden Gallery, “Papa Steve” began a small hobby farm of domestic animals, which he enjoyed sharing with family and friends.

 The year 2009 marked the beginning of a new era for the facility as it evolved into “Safari Niagara”.
-It was a new dawn of opportunities for future expansion, which has included more educational exhibits, updated and new animal environments and other exciting amenities such as the new Sky Quest ropes course, opening this season.
+It was a new dawn of opportunities for future expansion, which has included more educational exhibits, updated and new animal environments, new exciting activities, and amenities, including food and concessions.

 Good Old Days